How to Make Seitan

 This story is brought to you by SAVEUR Cookbook Club, our passionate community of food-loving readers from around the globe celebrating our favorite authors and recipes.
 Join us as we cook through a new book every two months, and share your food pics and vids on social media with the hashtags #SAVEURCookbookClub and #EatTheWorld.

-In China’s vegetarian cuisine, some dishes include ingredients that look surprisingly like meat.
-But these aren’t animal products at all—rather, they’re most likely a soybean-based food, such as tofu, or they’re made from gluten, also known as seitan (a moniker of Japanese origin that has become a common term for the ingredient), or in Chinese as mianjin.
-Centuries ago, Chinese cooks began rinsing wheat flour-based dough to wash out the starch and leave behind the gluten, which is the primary protein in wheat.
+In China’s vegetarian cuisine, some dishes include ingredients that look uncannily like meat.
+But they aren’t animal products at all—rather, they’re most likely a soybean-based food, such as tofu, or they’re made from gluten, also known as seitan (a moniker of Japanese origin that has become a common term for the ingredient), or in Chinese as mianjin.
+Centuries ago, Chinese cooks began rinsing wheat flour-based dough to wash out the starch and leave behind gluten, the primary protein in wheat.
 Seitan’s stringy, chewy texture has made it a popular alternative to meats like chicken and duck, and a common addition to Chinese dishes like hot pot, stir fries, and stews.
 Over time, many other cultures have adopted the ingredient into their own food traditions as a nourishing protein source.

 What you need: